horseshoe7/CCGameCameraNode/README.md

 * Adjust camera position and zoom.
 Convenience method allows you to zoom to a specific rectangle on your board
 * Use CCActions on the camera.

+# Notes

+If you are using a CCPhysicsNode in your scene, make sure it is a child of the node you provide to the camera, otherwise asserts will fire when you try to zoom with the camera.

 # Future Work

 * Allow for rotation

+# Known Issues

+* I'm still familiarizing myself with Cocos2D and contentSizeType and so on.
+This worked fine on iPhone, but I had troubles with world boundaries for some reason on iPad.
+If someone knows the answer given this project, please let me know!!

 # What this isn't for